Computer Taking Forever To Restart? 13 of the Best Fixes

 Uninstall OS Updates

-Is the computer taking forever to restart just after installing a Windows update?
+Is your computer or laptop taking forever to restart just after installing a Windows update?
 Do the following to get rid of the buggy updates:

 Solution 05: Disable and Re-Enable Fast Startup